Ceasar/Encyclopedia/src/reicher_1969.rst

        5. One 4-letter non-word

        6. Two 4-letter non-words

-    In the first session, half of the |Ss| received the `precue condition`_ and the other half received the `no-precue condition`_.
-In the second session, the `precue conditions`_ were inverted.

     In each session, the |S| was presented with three arrays of `trials`_ corresponding to the three `stimulus durations`_ in random order.